-In regards to the best breeds of backyard chickens to consider, check out this post on The Top 18 Backyard Chicken Breeds!
+No matter if you get chicks or adult hens, be sure to pop over to this post on The Top 18 Backyard Chicken Breeds!
 It’s a subject all of it’s own.
 Your decision between breeds will depend on what your motives are (e.g. eggs vs appearance), where you live (some breeds are more tolerant to extreme heat or cold than others), and also somewhat dictated by where you get your chickens – discussed next.

 There are many options of where to get chicks or chickens, and pro’s and con’s to each option.
 Let’s briefly explore each, shall we?

 Overnight mail delivery of day-old chicks is available through several large commercial hatcheries in the U.S.

 Pros: There is generally an extensive choice of breeds to choose from.
 It is possible to get all females, but not guaranteed.
 Most hatcheries claim to be able to determine the sex of young birds at a fairly high accuracy, but be advised that mistakes do happen!
 We have been lucky and received all females both times.

 Cons: As with any large-scale animal operation, there is potential for sketchy and sad treatment of the adult breeding birds.
 Male baby chicks are usually culled.
 If you want to help reduce that practice, you can order “straight-run” (a random mix of sexes) instead of female-only, but you better have a good, humane plan for any roos you end up with!
 No, that doesn’t mean “setting them free”, or even putting them on Craigslist as “free to a good home” – unless you can really vet and trust that potential taker.